bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-07-27-R Survival Guide.md

 ### Final Tip: The 30-Second Rule

 Ask yourself: “If I reopen this in 6 months, will I get it in 30 seconds?”
-Good organization makes this a “yes”!
+Good organisation makes this a “yes”!

 ---

-## Level Up: Pro Tips for Efficient R Coding and Organization
+## Level Up: Pro Tips for Efficient R Coding and Organisation

 _For Beginners Ready to Level Up_